JDiaz0523/Psi_analysis/README.md

 ### **var.delay**
 ---
 #### **Description**
 Calculates the variance of a given signal after subtracting progressively delayed copies of itself.
-This function, corresponding to the variance of $\hat{X}$ ([Díaz et al., 2026](https://doi.org/10.1038/s42003-026-10357-y), Eq.
+This function, corresponding to the variance of $\hat{X}$ ([Díaz, J. et al., 2026](https://doi.org/10.1038/s42003-026-10357-y), Eq.
 4), is primarily intended for demonstrating mathematical concepts through numerical methods.

 #### **Usage**
 ```r